awwaiid/iwt/README.md

-# Halp!
+# iwt: I Wish To...

-A cli pipeline helper tool, backed by openai, inspired by `rg`, `jq`, etc.
+A cli pipeline helper tool, backed by openai, inspired by `rg`, `jq`, etc. But like .... magic instead of science.

 # Usage

 (This is pretend until I get it to work)

+Generally: `<some command> | iwt <some wish> | <some other command>`

 ```
-curl https://news.ycombinator.com | halp turn this into a csv of articles with title, domain name, link, points > out.csv
+curl https://news.ycombinator.com | iwt turn this into a csv of articles with title, domain name, link, points > out.csv
 ```

 That should output .... a csv with a row for each article and a title, domain name, link, and points.
 Yup.
+Like magic.

 # Concept / Ideas